Skip to Content

 How To Make A Bow Tie From Denim Scraps

-These second denim bows were made from just small scraps of denim fabric.
-I think these bows are less rustic than the waistband bow tie above and would make great hair bows or gift toppers.
+These second denim bows were made from small scraps of denim fabric.
+They are less rustic than the waistband bow tie above and would make great hair bows or gift toppers.

 Step 1: Besides a small scrap of denim, you will need a belt loop (or a small bit of denim seam) and fabric Mod Podge.